Symphony No. 5 (Piston)

 The Symphony No. 5 by Walter Piston was composed in 1954.

-History

 Piston's Fifth Symphony was commissioned by the Juilliard School of Music on the occasion of their 50th anniversary.
 It was completed in 1954, but premiered only on February 24, 1956, by the Juilliard Orchestra, conducted by Jean Paul Morel.
 The program also included premieres of works by Peter Mennin, Lukas Foss, Milton Babbitt, Irving Fine, Ross Lee Finney, and William Schuman.

 Analysis

 The work is in three movements: